shmay/vim-inline-code/README.md

 ## vim-inline-code

-Inline some code, which will be opened in a new buffer, which you can then edit further
+Inline some code, which will be copied to your clipboard, then opened in a new buffer, so you can edit it further if so desired.

 Simply select the code you'd like to convert to one line and run